 In order to receive a facility dog visit, a patient must:

-If a facility dog isn’t able to visit a patient, don’t be surprised to see our four-legged friends roaming around our Norton Healthcare facilities –– adult and pediatric –– or even heading to meetings.
+Don’t be surprised to see our four-legged friends roaming around our Norton Healthcare and Norton Children’s facilities–– or even heading to meetings.

 Follow our facility dogs on social media at #HeelDogHeal.